EllaCallas/EllaCallas/README.md

 ## Hi there 👋

+I am currently working at ESPCI-PSL, in Paris (France), as a research engineer.

+I have joined Karim Benchenane's team and am working in particular with Sophie Bagur.

+Happy to collaborate!

 <!--
 **EllaCallas/EllaCallas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.